bknopp71/CS5621_HW2/README.md

-The silver class includes native silver and related silver-bearing minerals identified using keywords such as *silver, native silver, argentum, argentite, chlorargyrite, proustite, pyrargyrite, stephanite, polybasite, pearceite, miargyrite, and freibergite*.
+The silver class includes native silver and related silver-bearing minerals identified with the following keywords:

 - *Silver*
 - *Native silver*